pipiscrew/timeline/health/insulin.md

 > And in this future, all we need, is [love](https://www.youtube.com/watch?v=Oflegc79QB4).

-Supplements with [adaptogenic](https://www.uclahealth.org/news/what-are-adaptogens-and-should-you-be-taking-them) (aka herbs and spices) `soothe and tone the endocannibinoid system`, aiding in balance restoration.
+[Adaptogenic](https://www.uclahealth.org/news/what-are-adaptogens-and-should-you-be-taking-them) supplements (herbs and spices and mushrooms) with `soothe and tone the endocannibinoid system`, aiding in balance restoration.

 <center> --<>-- </center>
 </br>